Breush/lava/whats-next.md

     - RenderWindow: Take from magma - so that it does not depend on crater anymore
     - RmMaterial: albedo color
     - SphereMesh: uv mapping

-## Dike

-- Everything's left!
-- Wrap BulletPL into a nice API

 ## Ashes